 Cameron International (CAM) is an equipment and service provider for the oil & gas market.
 The company was incorporated in 1994, and operated as a subsidiary of Cooper Industries until 1995, when it was spun-off as a separate entity.
 The manufacturer has a large global presence, generating roughly 61% of sales from international oil & gas plays.
 The company also derives between 40%-45% of revenue from deepwater markets.
 Cameron reports revenue under three segments; Drilling & Production systems (D&P), Valves & Measurements (V&M), and Process & Compression (P&C).

 The D&P division accounted for 64% of 2013 revenue.
 This business manufactures blowout preventers (BOPs), control systems, drilling risers, drilling pipe, mud pumps, and provides aftermarket services.
 The demand for highly specialized BOPs should accelerate in the coming years, given the increased regulatory scrutiny following the 2010 Macondo disaster in the Gulf of the Mexico.
-In fact, backlog in the D&P unit rose to record levels in 2013.
+In fact, backlog in the D&P unit rose to record levels last year.

 The D&P division also supplies Christmas trees (assembly of valves, spools, and fittings used in an oil well) and wellheads for the onshore and offshore markets.
 It provides valves, chokes, hydraulic fracturing services, and has one of the largest aftermarket businesses in the industry.
 We expect Cameron to invest heavily in this division, due to the rising number of newly discovered offshore fields and increased unconventional drilling in North America.